cooperhewitt/go-pubsocketd/README.md

 If we assume the following:

 * `server` means pubsocketd itself
-* `client` means a websocket client, for example the same HTML/JS page in the `client` folder
+* `client` means a WebSocket client, for example the same HTML/JS page in the `client` folder
 * `pubsub` means something that publishes pubsub messages

 ### server

-The first thing to do is start the `pubsocketd` server to accept websocket connections and relay pubsub messages.
+The first thing to do is start the `pubsocketd` server to accept WebSocket connections and relay pubsub messages.

 	$> ./pubsocketd -ws-origin=http://example.com
 	2014/07/20 13:43:50 [init] listening for websocket requests on 127.0.0.1:8080